Set Up Single ssign-on (SSO) Using OpenID Connect (OIDC) for Entra ID

 When you save your configuration settings, test mode is turned on automatically.
 At least one user must successfully sign in using test mode before you can enable your SSO connection.

-To verify that your organization can use your identity provider (IdP) to sign in to Blackbaud solutions, select Learn about testing SSO under Test connection on the Authentication settings page.
-Copy the URL under Blackbaud ID redirect and then test your connection in a private or incognito browser.
-For more information, see Test Mode.
+To verify that your organization can use your IdP to sign in to Blackbaud solutions, select Learn about testing SSO under Test connection.
+Then copy the URL under Blackbaud ID redirect and test your connection in a private or incognito browser window.

 To complete the connection to your IdP, select Turn on SSO under Turn on on the Authentication settings page.
 Then on the Connect your OIDC SSO screen, select Connect with OIDC.